Working as a trainer with us offers many benefits, including:

 Hazel Ryan (Bat Handling and Identification & Hazel Dormouse Handling and Survey Methods)

 “I get a great amount of satisfaction from watching people learn and see their confidence grow, whether I’m teaching them how to identify grasses, helping them to understand the intricacies of QGIS, or passing on tips and techniques for running effective training courses.

 I’ve been running training courses for 27 years, firstly as a Trainer for the Employment Service and more recently for CIEEM.
 Over that time I’ve never lost the ‘buzz’ that comes from facilitating learning, whatever the subject.

 One of the hidden benefits of running training for CIEEM is that, because you are learning yourself whilst researching your training, delivering training contributes towards your CPD hours!”

-Paul Losse (Train the Trainer for Ecologists, QGIS for Ecologists and Environmental Practitioners, Intermediate QGIS for Ecologists and Environmental Practitioners, Grasses for Phase One Survey & Introduction to Phase One Habitat Survey)
+Paul Losse (Train the Trainer for Ecologists, QGIS for Ecologists and Environmental Practitioners (2 levels), Grasses for Phase One Survey & Introduction to Phase One Habitat Survey)

 “I have been running training courses for CIEEM for over 10 years.
 I enjoy providing these courses and sharing the knowledge I’ve gained from over 15 years as an ecological consultant.
 I always find preparing for the courses is a good way to keep up to date with new research, policy and guidance too.